oslabs-beta/react-fetch-tree/README.md

 <img align='right' img src='./FetchTreeChromeExt/src/assets/Logo.png' width='200' height='200' />

-# React Fetch Tree
+# React Fetch Tree - reactfetchtree.com

-React Fetch Tree is a tool for visualizing the location of data requests in a React app.
+React Fetch Tree is an open source developer tool for visualizing the location of data requests in a React app.
 React Fetch Tree can be used to get a bird’s eye view of your React application, show you at a glance where data requests are within your components, and show you a schema of components and their corresponding data requests.

 # Setting up React Fetch Tree